|Policy Title||International Travel Policy|

-All other University-Sponsored International Travel must be registered with the University’s Travel Health and Safety Manager (“THSM”).
+- University-Sponsored International Travel must be registered with its International Health and Safety team.

 Registered travelers will be eligible for insurance coverage, as described in Section F below; emergency assistance; and other services.
 Failure to register may impact access to and eligibility for such services and the ability to use University funds for travel.
 Students who do not register to travel may not receive credit for the course/program.

 The University defines high risk destinations as those that meet one or more of the following criteria:

 - Countries rated Level 3 (Reconsider Travel) or Level 4 (Do Not Travel) by the U.S. Department of State Travel Advisory.
 See http://travel.state.gov for more information;

 - Cities or regions rated “Reconsider Travel” or “Do Not Travel” in countries with overall lower risk ratings (Level 1 or 2) by the U.S. Department of State;

 - Countries that have a Centers for Disease Control Travel Health Notice Level 3 (Avoid non-essential travel).
 See wwwnc.cdc.gov/travel/notices for more information;